Staff

 Carl Lennertz, Executive Director

 Carl has held executive positions at several publishing houses and non-profits.
-He was VP of Marketing at Knopf for 10 years and held marketing positions at HarperCollins and Little, Brown.
-He organized over 2,000 national author tours and oversaw bestselling book campaigns as well as debut launches.
-He published a book with Random House and has edited over 25 books.
-Lennertz taught marketing at the University of Denver for 11 years.
-His non-profit and association work includes the ABA (working on a national campaign for independent bookstores), World Book Night US (where 250,000 free books were handed out to people in need each year on April 23), and now as the CBC and Every Child a Reader Exec Director for six years.
-He has lived in upstate NY’s Adirondacks since 2019.
-Favorite non-work things: Liverpool FC, chocolate, and vinylLPs.
+He was VP of Marketing, Knopf for 10 years and held marketing positions at HarperCollins and Little Brown.
+He helped organize over 2,000 national author tours and oversaw bestselling book campaigns as well as debut launches.
+He published a book with Random House, has edited over 25 books, and taught book marketing at the University of Denver Publishing Institute for 11 years.
+His non-profit and association work includes the ABA (working on a national campaign for independent bookstores), World Book Night US (where 250,000 free books were given to people in need each year on April 23), and now as the CBC and Every Child a Reader Executive Director for nine years.
+He has lived in upstate NY’s Adirondacks since 2018.
+Favorite non-work things: Liverpool FC, chocolate, and gardening.

 Shaina Birkhead, Associate Executive Director

-Having worked at the CBC for over six years, Shaina’s focus is on creating, growing, and maintaining programs and partnerships that support the work of the CBC’s member publishers, increase awareness of children’s books, and address important topics affecting the industry at large.
-Her main responsibilities have been coordination of the National Ambassador for Young People’s Literature program and of the national Children’s Book Week, now celebrating its 103rd anniversary.
+Just having celebrated her 12th anniversary at Every Child a Reader, Shaina’s focus is on creating, growing, and maintaining programs and partnerships that support the work of the CBC’s member publishers, increase awareness of children’s books, and address important topics affecting the industry at large.
+Her main responsibilities include the coordination of the National Ambassador for Young People’s Literature program and of the national Children’s Book Week, facilitating the CBC Mid-Level Career Committee, and staff mentorship.
 Before her work at the CBC and Every Child a Reader, Shaina received a BFA in Dance from UNC-Greensboro and had an exciting career in restaurant service and management.
-Shaina’s fascination with and adoration of creators in many disciples fuels her own passion for books and for making things with her hands.
-She lives in Atlanta and welcomed Theo and Ruby into the world in 2020 and 2021.
-Favorite non-work things: Coney Island, collecting books, and making things (like quilts).
+Shaina’s fascination with and adoration of creators in many disciplines fuels her own passion for books and for making things with her hands.
+She lives in Atlanta with her husband and two little readers, Theo and Ruby.
+Favorite non-work things: Gardening, woodworking, and any project that involves making something with her hands.

 Paulina found her passion for writing at a very young age.
 She received a BA in Creative Writing from the University of Texas at El Paso and studied abroad in Northern England, learning about the life and poetry of William Wordsworth.
-Paulina has worked in the service industry for seven years, as well as tutoring elementary students in reading and writing.
-Her interest in publishing flourished as an editorial intern at Cinco Puntos Press, where she focused on manuscripts and reader reports.
-Paulina is fluent in both English and Spanish, studied French for two years, and is currently working towards her certification in American Sign Language.
-Favorite non-work things: cooking, practicing yoga, and taking long walks with her dog Fiona.
+Paulina worked in the service industry for seven years, as well as tutoring elementary students in reading and writing, before she landed at the CBC.
+As Associate Program Coordinator, Paulina currently works the CBC Diversity Committee and the Early Career Committee.
+She also oversees the CBC and Every Child a Reader social media pages, and has recently began working closely with CBC Associate Members.
+She currently resides in Texas with her two lovely dogs.
+Favorite non-work things: cooking, practicing yoga, and going on walks with her dog Fiona.

 John McCormack, Freelance Social Media